envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 A: It is a reusable block of code whose existence does not accidentally affect other code.

 Q: What is CommonJS?
 A: It is a set of rules for how code modules should be structured.
+Its format has been heavily influenced by NodeJS module management.

 #### C2